 When it comes to dealing with a vulnerable narcissist, people can have lived through some form of tragedy.
-They might be a victim of abuse, the victim of fraud, lost loved ones, life can be hard, things happen, life can come along, crumple you up and throw you back out and when it hits, it hits hard.
+They might be a victim of abuse, the victim of fraud, or lost loved ones.
+Life can be hard, things happen, life can come along, crumple you up and throw you back out and when it hits, it hits hard.
 People do have vulnerabilities.
 People can have been victims.
 People can feel victimised.
 People can look for justice which a narcissist will claim people are seeking revenge.
 Revenge is to hurt another.
 Justice is to have peace restored see a wrong done to another being righted.

-When someone has lied to you, cheated on you, hurt you, provoked you, humiliated you, it’s normal to have feelings such as anger, resentment and frustration.
+When someone has lied to you, cheated on you, hurt you, provoked you, or humiliated you, it’s normal to have feelings such as anger, resentment and frustration.
 It’s normal to feel vulnerable.
 Some people want to keep quiet.
 Others want to speak out.
 However, people who choose to handle these are individual to that person.

 The nine criteria of which someone would need five of to be classed as having the disorder are.